dottedmag/dottedmag.net/cv.md

 ## (Distributed) team leadership

-I have experience leading small engineering teams (from 2 to 8 people), both on-site and distributed (with timezones spread from UTC-4 to UTC+8), both in commercial setting and in a voluntary cooperation around an open source project.
+I have experience leading compact engineering teams (from 2 to 8 people), both on-site and distributed (with timezones spread from UTC-4 to UTC+8), both in commercial setting and in a voluntary cooperation around an open source project.